Instructional Learning Technology Graduate Certificate

 - Instructional Learning Technology Certificate: Complete 12 credits (three core courses plus one elective).

 You must complete four courses and one elective in order to earn this certificate.
-The elective allows you to focus your interest on pre-K through 12th grade students or on college-age youth and adult learners.
-You can obtain state certification as an instructional technology specialist by completing a 100-hour practicum.
+The elective allows you to focus your interest on PreK through grade 12 students or on college-age youth and adult learners.
+You can obtain state certification as an instructional technology specialist by completing the ILT: Practicum in Instructional Technology course—which includes a minimum of 100 hours of participation in sequential field experiences/practicum.
+Students who wish to be eligible for the Instructional Technology Specialist (K-12) certification from the Pennsylvania Department of Education may need to complete additional coursework in Special Education and English Language Learning to meet guidelines for all certifications.